purnamahesh/expense-tracker/README.md

 - List all expenses
 - Calculate total spending
 - Filter expenses by category
-- Save/load data to a text file (using simple format like CSV or JSON)
+- Save/load data to a text file (using simple format like PSV or JSON)

 **What You'll Learn:**
 - Basic Rust syntax and ownership concepts